rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 It's an invitation for us to bring an open mind to some of the most intimate and influential ideas in the world.

-*If we all agree that we value truth*, that we are interested in finding it and dispelling misunderstandings, then discussion is our primary tool.
+Many may feel uncomfortable discussing the validity of faith, but *if we all agree that we value truth* and that we are interested in finding it and dispelling misunderstandings, then discussion is our primary tool.
 The idealogical gridlock endemic in even the best governments is an example of how